 Small unmanned aerial vehicles (SUAV) are robotic aircraft typically weighing only a few kilograms.
 They are ideal for many applications impossible for larger aircraft, for example low-level aerial surveying.
 However, our limited understanding of their unique aerodynamics, flight dynamics, and mission capabilities greatly inhibit the exploitation of the full potential of this relatively new class of aircraft.
 My research addresses many of these challenges and my research group develops methodologies that will advance SUAVs.

 Multirotor Aerial Vehicles

-A recent research push of my lab is the modelling the aerodynamics of multirotor small aerial vehicles (e.g. quadcopters).
+A recent research push of my lab is modelling the aerodynamics of small multirotor aerial vehicles (e.g. quadcopters).
 The objective is to predict the power needs and trim requirements of these flight vehicles throughout their entire flight range.
 A particular challenge is their high-speed flight range where, due to the mutual interaction of the flows of the several rotors and subsequent wakes, power needs and control requirements increase drastically.
 The modelling approaches are computationally efficient and suitable for multidisciplinary design optimizations.

 Small Scale Rotors